ArdentAI1/DE-Bench/README.md

 ### Custom Variables for Your Setup

-### Below are custom variables for your specific setup.
+Below are custom variables for your specific setup.
 We set up the Ardent configs as an example:

+<pre><code>
 # Ardent AI Configuration (Example Custom Setup)
 ARDENT_PUBLIC_KEY="YOUR_ARDENT_PUBLIC_KEY"
 ARDENT_SECRET_KEY="YOUR_ARDENT_SECRET_KEY"